This article explains how to separate transaction numbers from MLS IDs for use in Transaction Logs mandated by state regulations.

 Since Pipeline only includes one transaction # field, brokers may have to input multiple transaction #'s into that single field.

-Note: if multiple numbers separated by a forward slash (/) are entered into Pipeline's "MLS or Transaction Number" field (e.g., 282773/L072399/P0237779), the system will smartly present them in separate columns on the downloadable spreadsheet of transactions.
+If multiple numbers separated by a forward slash (/) are entered into the "MLS or Transaction Number" field (e.g., 282773/L072399/P0237779), Pipeline will smartly present them in separate columns on the downloadable spreadsheet of transactions.
 You can then sort and organize the spreadsheet for use as the company's Transaction Log.

 Here's an example of a transaction log.
 The downloadable spreadsheet eliminates the need for brokers to create their own logs like these: